 The big key to this strategy is building a list of an audience off of Amazon.
 Amazon is not unlike most traditional brick and mortar retailers in the world: they reward brands that have heavy marketing campaigns that result in higher in-store sales, normally through more predominant shelf space.
 Except for Amazon rewards sellers who bring outside traffic and sales to their products with more predominant organic search listings.

-By using my strategy below I not only build a list I can promote my product to from day one but I also can validate potential product ideas.
+By using my strategy below I not only build a list I can promote my product to from day one but I can also validate potential product ideas.
 Hopefully, you’re able to use either this complete strategy or parts of it, for your next product launch.
 For those who learn better with their ears than their eyes, I did a podcast on this very topic as well.

 How To Build Your Off-Amazon Email List and Audience and Validate Product Ideas